This virtual library is an extension of the library collection and learning commons at

-Libraries have the responsibility to be inclusive in selection rather than exclusive.
-In the selection process, every effort is made to represent the diversity of our community with a wide variety of views.
-Each type of material will be considered for its own terms of excellence along with the audience for which it is intended.
+Libraries are historically inclusive rather than exclusive in their selection processes.
+Throughout the selection process, the librarian considers the diversity of our school community which holds a wide variety of views.
+Each type of material is considered for its own terms of excellence along with its intended audience.
 No single standard can be applied in all cases.
-Some materials may be judged primarily in terms of artistic merit, scholarship, or their value as human documents; others are selected to satisfy the recreational and entertainment needs of our school community.
+Material may be judged primarily in terms of artistic merit, scholarship, or value as a human document; others are selected to satisfy the recreational and entertainment needs of students and professionals in our school community.

-The library staff uses the criteria below in selecting materials.
+The librarian uses the criteria below in selecting materials.
 Materials are judged as entire works, not on isolated passages, topics, or sections.